July 29, 2016

-Our first stop for a few days was Lassen National Park.
-Dan backed it into the small RV camping spot like a pro.
-I put the jacks down, and we unhooked the truck.
-I heard the crackle of the gravel as the truck started to roll backwards into our RV……….our home!
-I yelled “THE TRUCK!”
+Our first stop for a few days, Lassen National Park.
+Dan backed into the small RV camping spot like a pro and I put the jacks down.
+As we unhooked the truck, I heard the crackle of the gravel and the truck proceeded to roll backwards and into the RV……….OUR HOME!

 Lesson Learned: When the truck is in 4 wheel drive neutral, putting it in park is not a good idea.
 Jumping behind the truck to stop it…. is a worse idea!

-So what if we tweaked the front storage door on our fifth wheel but just a little.
-With a little elbow grease it still closed until we were able to jerry-rig a jack and tweak it back.
+We tweaked the front storage door on our fifth wheel but just a little.
+With a little elbow grease it still closed.
+Later on we were able to jerry-rig a jack and tweak it back into place.

 As we drove from campground to campground, we got better at backing in, unhooking and setting up.
-We vowed to never be ‘that couple’ yelling at each other as they maneuvered the RV into their campsite.
+Before we left, we had vowed to never be ‘that couple’ yelling at each other as they maneuvered the RV into their campsite.
 So far we have kept that vow.

-Our camping neighbors that we have met have been nice.
-For example, we met a guy in Boardman Oregon who lives in the campground during the week and works installing fire sprinklers at a power plant.
+Our RV neighbors that we have met while camping have been nice.
+We met a guy in Boardman Oregon who lives in the campground during the week and works installing fire sprinklers at a power plant.
 He goes home to his wife and kids on the weekends.
 He welcomed someone to talk to.
 Another neighbor in Coeur de’ Alene, Idaho lent us a hose to reach water when ours was not long enough.

-Investing in the lives of others is also the reason why we stopped in places like Sisters, Oregon so that we could visit with our past employers turned lifelong friends who have definitely left a positive thumbprint on our lives.
-We want people who invested in our lives to know they made a big difference in shaping our character and our future.
-We want them to know how grateful we are.
-Thank-you Jim and Judy!
-Your lives have had direction and purpose.
-They still do.
+Investing in the lives of others is also the reason why we stopped in places like Sisters, Oregon to visit with our friends Jim and Judy who have definitely left a positive thumbprint on our lives.
+We want people who invested in our lives to know how grateful we are and how their impact helped shape our character and our future for the better.

-Trials come and go….the light came on in the truck on the way here so we are getting it checked out on Monday.
-The RV started leaking under the hot water heater and the mobile repair man is coming Tuesday.
-Hopefully neither are major repairs.
-Either way we will deal with it and we choose to be grateful that we have a truck and an RV and a wonderful opportunity to leave our thumbprints behind.
+A warning light came on in the truck on the way to Montana which we are getting it checked out this Monday, and the RV started leaking under the hot water heater so the mobile repair man is coming Tuesday.
+Hopefully neither are major, costly repairs.
+Either way we will try and have a grateful heart.
+After all we have a truck and an RV and a wonderful opportunity to leave our thumbprints behind.